-It is my aspiration to work at the grass-root level as research, professor, cultural critic and activists working beside rural women like myself to regain their rights which has always being there since the beginning of time.
+It is my aspiration to work at the grass-root level as research, professor, cultural critic and activist especially working beside rural/ local women like myself to regain their/our rights which have always being there since the beginning of time.
 Until then, I will use this blog to write about issues related to rural and diasporic Africans.
 I will also use other platforms giving lectures to diverse organizations promoting African unity and educating non-Africans about the continent to the best of my knowledge, thus far I presented to numurous groups such as : World Affairs Council in Texas, Duke University in Durham, Winston Salem State University in North Carolina, High and Middle School in the United States of America and Mexico.
 I served as board member for Young Women Christian Association (YWCA) Fort Worth Texas, International Studies committee at Texas Wesleyan and Duke University, participated on social reform organizations, attended Academic conferences to present papers, and also to learn from other intellectuals.